GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views: Experiments and Results

-\textbf{Mip-NeRF360\cite{Mip-NeRF}.} As illustrated in Figures \ref{fig:Mip2} and \ref{fig:Mip-NeRF_360}, we present a qualitative analysis of scenes from the Mip-NeRF360 \cite{Mip-NeRF} dataset.
+\textbf{Mip-NeRF360\cite{Mip-NeRF}.} As illustrated in \cref{fig:Mip2} and \cref{fig:Mip-NeRF_360}, we present a qualitative analysis of scenes from the Mip-NeRF360 \cite{Mip-NeRF} dataset.
 This comparison reveals that our approach surpasses SuGaR\cite{SuGaR} in terms of reconstruction quality and presents on-par results with BakedSDF \cite{bakedsdf}.
 Notably, our method excels in reconstructing fine details; for instance, even the small groves in the garden scene's table are evident in the reconstruction, and there are intricate details in the objects on the countertop scene.
 Furthermore, while BakedSDF \cite{bakedsdf} requires 48 hours for training, our method achieves comparable results in less than an hour.
 Compared to SuGaR\cite{SuGaR}, our method generates smoother and more realistic surfaces, especially in reflective areas; we note that our countertop is smooth and flat, while SuGaR's countertop has many bumps in areas with glare.
-This is likely due to our model's use of a small disparity for stereo matching, where the reconstruction distortion is relatively small, and additionally, due to our model integrating the reconstructed patches from various viewing directions, which further reduces potential distortions.
+This is likely due to our model's use of a small baseline for stereo matching, where the reconstruction distortion is relatively small, and additionally, due to our model integrating the reconstructed patches from various viewing directions, which further reduces potential distortions.

-\textbf{In-the-wild comparison.} Our comprehensive in-the-wild comparisons demonstrate the superior performance of our method across various scenes, as illustrated in Figure \ref{fig:in-the-wild-comparison}, with additional results provided in the supplementary material.
-Our method surpasses previous approaches in extracting accurate and noise-free meshes from 3DGS.
-We also evaluate our masking technique, which focuses on reconstructing a single object in a scene.
+\textbf{In-the-wild comparison.} Our comprehensive in-the-wild comparisons demonstrate the superior performance of our method across various scenes, as illustrated in \cref{fig:in-the-wild-comparison}, with additional results provided in the supplementary material.
+Our method surpasses SuGaR \cite{SuGaR} in extracting accurate and noise-free meshes from 3DGS.